IHE/PCC.QEDm/input/pagecontent/volume-1.md

 | Clinical Data Consumer | Mobile Query Existing Data \[PCC-44\]  | R              | PCC TF-2: 3.44            |
 {:.grid .table-striped}

-### 1:X.1.1 Actor Descriptions and Actor Profile Requirements
+### 1:8.1.1 Actor Descriptions and Actor Profile Requirements

-#### 1:X.1.1.1 Clinical Data Source
+#### 1:8.1.1.1 Clinical Data Source

+<a name="server"> </a>

+The Clinical Data Source in this profile responds to FHIR-based queries for one or more fine-grained data elements (FHIR resources) defined by the options listed in Section 8.2.

+FHIR Capability Statement for [Server](CapabilityStatement-IHE.QEDm.server.html)

+#### 1:8.1.1.2 Clinical Data Consumer

 <a name="client"> </a>

-The Clinical Data Source in this profile responds to FHIR-based queries for one or more fine-grained data elements (FHIR resources) defined by the options listed in Section X.2.
+The Clinical Data Consumer in this profile sends FHIR-based queries to the Clinical Data Source for one or more fine-grained data elements (FHIR resources) defined by the options listed in Section 8.2.
+Rendering or further processing of the data is not defined by this profile.

 FHIR Capability Statement for [Client](CapabilityStatement-IHE.QEDm.client.html)

-#### 1:X.1.1.2 Clinical Data Consumer

-<a name="server"> </a>

-The Clinical Data Consumer in this profile sends FHIR-based queries to the Clinical Data Source for one or more fine-grained data elements (FHIR resources) defined by the options listed in Section X.2.
-Rendering or further processing of the data is not defined by this profile.

-FHIR Capability Statement for [Server](CapabilityStatement-IHE.QEDm.server.html)

-## 1:X.2 QEDm Actor Options
+## 1:8.2 QEDm Actor Options

 <a name="actor-options"> </a>

-Options that may be selected for each actor in this profile, if any, are listed in the Table 1:X.2-1.
+Options that may be selected for each actor in this profile, if any, are listed in the Table 1:8.2-1.
 Dependencies between options when applicable are specified in notes.

-**Table 1:X.2-1: QEDm - Actors and Options**
+**Table 1:8.2-1: QEDm - Actors and Options**

 <table border="1" borderspacing="0" style='border: 1px solid black; border-collapse: collapse'>
 <thead>